nupXD/agile-19-2-19/README.md

-# Front end testing with Selenium IDE (Extension for Mozilla firefox).
+# Front end testing with Selenium IDE (Extension for Mozilla Firefox).